 SM_StopSign.
 Drag the stop sign from the Content Browser into the editing window.
 You can then change the position of the stop sign in the editing window or on the Details pane on the right, in the Transform section.

 If you want to override the default weather or use enhanced fog conditions in the scene, add the Exponential Height Fog actor.

 The Unreal Editor uses a left-hand Z-up coordinate system, where the Y-axis points to the right.
-UAV Toolbox uses a right-hand Z-down coordinate system, where the Y-axis points to the left.
+Automated Driving Toolbox uses a right-hand Z-up coordinate system, where the Y-axis points to the left.
 When positioning objects in a scene, keep this coordinate system difference in mind.
 In the two coordinate systems, the positive and negative signs for the Y-axis and pitch angle values are reversed.

 For more information on modifying scenes and adding assets, see Unreal Engine 4 Documentation.